Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/dropdowns.md

 As part of Boosted's evolving CSS variables approach, dropdowns now use local CSS variables on `.dropdown-menu` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

-Variables for all dropdowns:

 {{< scss-docs name="dropdown-css-vars" file="scss/_dropdown.scss" >}}

-Customization through CSS variables can be seen on the following classes where we override specific values without adding duplicate CSS selectors:
+Customization through CSS variables can be seen on the `.dropdown-menu-dark` class where we override specific values without adding duplicate CSS selectors.

-- on the `.dropdown-toggle` class:
+{{< scss-docs name="dropdown-dark-css-vars" file="scss/_dropdown.scss" >}}

+Dropdowns also use local CSS variables on `.dropdown-toggle` for enhanced real-time customization.

 {{< scss-docs name="dropdown-toggle-css-vars" file="scss/_dropdown.scss" >}}

-- on the `.dropdown-menu-dark` class:
+Customization through CSS variables can be seen on the `.dropdown-toggle` dark variant where we override specific values.

-{{< scss-docs name="dropdown-dark-css-vars" file="scss/_dropdown.scss" >}}
+{{< scss-docs name="dropdown-toggle-dark-variant-css-vars" file="scss/_dropdown.scss" >}}

 ### Sass variables